 Honor everyone’s opinion by having a collaborative divorce with a child specialist and a pre-contract to be transparent and honest.
 If the family wants to do week-on, week-off schedules, an as-we-go mix, or even keep the kids in the home while the parents move in and out, everything is possible.

 Is a Collaborative Divorce Right For You?

 In a contentious or violent situation, litigation might be the best option, but for many couples, the collaborative environment can work incredibly well.
 This is especially true for parents who want to create a strong co-parenting relationship with their ex.
 Divorce is a scary time for children, and they want to know they are not to blame for what’s happening to their family.
 They also desire for things to stay close to the same as they have been, so working through the collaborative process is an investment in their well being and future.

 If you are a parent who is moving toward divorce, we encourage you to consider a collaborative approach.
-Contact the experts at Ogborne Law, who have your family’s best interests in mind.
+Contact Ogborne Law today, we have your family’s best interests in mind.

 Engaging with an attorney to protect your family is never an easy step.
 Whether you need to protect your family from the unthinkable or restructure your family through collaborative divorce, we’re here to help.
 When you’re ready to schedule a consultation with Michelle Ogborne, please visit the scheduling page to get started.